ASUSCAI/AMS-old-verison-/README.md

 ## Getting Started

 Welcome to NARD's Attendance System project.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+To simplify the onboarding process I've decided not to use any build tools for this project.
+Dependencies will be included as part of the content of this repository in the /lib/ directory.

 ## Folder Structure